nickpetty/squirrel/README.md

 This is pulled from the first two lines of the MD file to populate \<title\> or any area you only want the title of the entry to be (i.e., top of page).

-*Two example templates are included*
+*Two example templates are included.
+If you do not have a title for the Markdown file, two blank lines will suffice.*

 Commands
 ---------